gaplopes/hyper-grasp/instances/README.md

 2 3 2 2    // edge 5: 2->3, values [2,2]
 ```

-The current instances are based on the same sources script as the MOKP instances.
+The MOMST instances are complete graphs generated based on the same source script as the random MOKP instances. (see [mobkp-instances](https://github.com/gaplopes/mobkp-instances)).